AdobeDocs/workfront.es-ES/help/quicksilver/planning/records/connect-records.md

    Esto agrega o quita campos vinculados de los registros de Workfront Planning.
 La información asociada con los campos eliminados permanece en Workfront.

-### Conexión de registros de Workfront Planning a objetos de Adobe Experience Manager
+### Conectar registros de Workfront Planning a objetos de Adobe Experience Manager desde la vista de tabla o desde la página de registro <!--Details tab of the-->

 <!--when we will have more applications to link to from Planning, change the title to something like: Connect Workfront Planning records to objects from other applications-->